Cranberry Champagne Cocktail

 It’s that time of year when we pull out the bubbly to celebrate and make merry.
 This year I am in love with champagne cocktails to liven up the holidays.
 Even if it’s just two people having an intimate dinner, I think there is nothing more wondeful than to pop open a bottle of great champagne and toast to your health.

 This cocktail is super simple.
-Just use cranberries or even frozen raspberries out, roll them in pasteurized egg white or a simple syrup, roll in superfine sugars and coat the rim of you glass with more sugar.
+Just use cranberries or even frozen raspberries, roll them in pasteurized egg white or a simple syrup, roll in superfine sugars and coat the rim of your glass with more sugar.
 Pour in a teaspoon of Chambord or Cassis and top off with champagne.
 It’s bright, a little tart and so festive.
 Let’s celebrate- good times are ahead!

 Cheers!